IHE/ITI.sIPS/README.md

 ### Also CPs

-Note that there is at least one CP that added FHIR-Document to the PCC Volume 2: 4.1 on how to map document content to document sharing metadata.
+Note that there is [CP-PCC-0300](https://docs.google.com/document/d/1bbA51duSvceEwTLTukNpAy5EYWWG9XSr/edit) that added FHIR-Document to the PCC Volume 2: 4.1 on how to map document content to document sharing metadata.
 This added support for FHIR-Document in addition to the CDA mapping that exists.
 This is very important in addition to something specific about IPS as a FHIR-Document.

 How many PCC approved CPs are there?
 The technical framework has not been updated since 2016.